kostyfisik/PKM-sync-template/notes/chore.pkm.interop.md

 Logseq needs its own specific namespaces to manage notes with same title from Dendron's frontmatter.
-So, to avoid using Logseq namespaces after adding note frontmatter in Dendron you can run
+So, to avoid using Logseq namespaces after adding note frontmatter in Dendron you can run Linux script

-    $ logseq-fix-title.sh
+    $ fix-title-logseq.sh

 to fix this, title will be set according to the file name.